-Clinical Associate Professor, VolsTeach, STEM Education
+Clinical Associate Professor, VolsTeach, STEM Education/Math

 Theresa Hopkins is a Master Teacher for the Center for Enhancing Education in Mathematics and Sciences.
 She has taught mathematics in public schools in middle Tennessee, working with students in grades 7-12 and was named building level teacher of the year 3 times and system level teacher of the year once.

 Moving back to Knoxville in 2000, Theresa returned to UT and earned her MS and PhD degrees in teacher education.
 As a graduate student, Theresa worked with student interns as they completed their student teaching experience, serving as a mentor and evaluator.